Therapy for the Highly Sensitive Person in San Antonio

 A passing comment stays with you long after the conversation ends.

-You walk into a room and instantly know the vibe-before anyone else even picks up their coffee.
+You walk into a room and instantly know how to read it before anyone else.

-That song?
-The one with those lyrics?
-And you instantly know there just might be tears.
+A song with those lyrics?
+You instantly know there might be tears and big emotions.

 And that’s your magic.
 But it can also feel like your nervous system is caught between hyperdrive and shutdown.

 Too many people.
 Too much noise.
-Too many emails in your inbox (We’ve all got our limits.).
+Too many emails in your inbox.

 You’re exquisitely tuned in to a world that often moves too fast and feels too loud.
 You are not too much.
 You’re just a person with a sensitive, responsive system that notices what most people miss.

-The term Highly Sensitive Person (HSP) comes from Dr. Elaine Aron’s research-back in the ‘90s, when everything was neon and flared jeans.
+The term Highly Sensitive Person (HSP) comes from Dr. Elaine Aron’s research.

 About 15-20% of people have Sensory Processing Sensitivity (SPS).
 Translation?
 Your nervous system processes everything: thoughts, feelings, experiences, way more deeply than most.

-And no, it’s not a diagnosis.
+It’s not a diagnosis.
 It’s not a flaw.
 It’s a trait.
 One that gives you inner wisdom.
-(Also?
-Some days it’s a lot.
-I get it.)
+But sometimes it just feels like a lot.

 You feel everything intensely.
 Joy, sadness, that one video about the baby cow reunited with its mom.
 And, just that easily tears well up.

-You pick up on other people’s moods faster than you pick out your favorite playlist.
+You pick up on other people’s moods faster than most.

 Change stresses you.
 Transitions take time.
-And rushing?
-No thank you.
+And you feel anxious when rushed.

-Nature, music, art, quiet moments?
-They feed your soul.
+Nature, music, art, and quiet moments feed your soul.

 You notice everything.
-The details, the subtleties, the vibe shifts.
+The details, the subtleties, the mood shifts.
 You’re the first to ask: Are you okay?
-Because you know something’s up.

 HSPs aren’t just introverted or females.
 HSPs can be: extroverted, introverted, men or women.